Paying Off Credit Card Debt

 Consider These Options to Get Out of Credit Card Debt

 If you have massive credit card debt, you may feel like all hope is lost and that there is no way to get out of it.
 Now, getting out of debt is not impossible but it is very hard.
-You need to commit to getting out of debt completely in order for you to be successful.
+You need to commit to getting out of debt completely for you to be successful.
 There are nine ways to pay off your credit card debt.
-You can divide these ways into four tier, order from least drastic to most drastic.
+You can divide these ways into four tiers, in order from least drastic to most drastic.